chasemira/SFU-HUB/README.md

 ## REQUIREMENTS
 ### Calendar:
 - Display events: a basic monthly calendar view with events from SFU and student clubs
+- Calendar can switch into monthly, weekly and daily views
 - Responsive design: ensure the calendar works across devices (phone, desktop, tablet)

 ### Dining page